Out-the-front (OTF) knives are incredibly fast to deploy and retract.

 You will not run short of OTF knife brands to choose from.
 But you have to do a little research on different brands to understand what they offer and decide whether or not their products meet your out-the-front knife requirements.
 The most popular brands in the industry that you can consider are:

 This is arguably the pioneer of OTF knives in the industry.
-The brand has a remarkably wide line-up of out-the-front knives with the Ultratech being the company’s flagship.
+The brand has a remarkably wide line-up of out-the-front knives with the Ultratech being the company’s flagship and our best OTF knife pick.
 The brand uses the highest quality blade steel and innovative blade designs.

 Hogue has proven to be one of the best OTF knife brands in the industry.
 It manufacturers models with strong detents for superior durability.
 The company’s flagship at the moment is the Compound OTF, which sports ambidextrous blade deployment and retraction.